-Calcium channel blockers, nitroglycerin, and nitric oxide, agents that block uterine contractions and other pharmaceuticals are under investigation for their role in treating dysmenorrhea.
+Calcium channel blockers, nitroglycerin, and nitric oxide, agents that block uterine contractions, and other pharmaceuticals are under investigation for their role in treating dysmenorrhea.

 Women who do not respond to therapy (including the nutritional steps described below) within 3-4 cycles should undergo reevaluation for the cause of symptoms.
 This next step typically includes diagnostic laparoscopy.

 Treatment is based on the underlying pathology.
 NSAIDs and oral contraceptive pills may be useful in some patients.

-Diet therapies have not been extensively studied.
-However, evidence supports a role for diet changes that alter estrogen concentrations or estrogen activity.
-These interventions may also involve the inhibition of prostaglandins (e.g., PGE2) that cause the uterine muscle contraction and ischemia.
+Reduced estrogen concentrations presumably reduce endometrial thickening.
+In turn, reduced endometrial thickening may reduce the production of prostaglandins (e.g., PGE2) that cause the uterine muscle contraction and ischemia.
 Diet can also play a role by helping to suppress the inflammation that contributes to pain perception in patients with dysmenorrhea.

-Avoiding animal products can be helpful because they increase estrogen concentrations and both the arachidonic acid and saturated fat they contain activate inflammatory pathways through upregulating NFκB.
+Animal products increase estrogen concentrations, and the arachidonic acid and saturated fat they contain activate inflammatory pathways through upregulating NFκB.
 Patients with dysmenorrhea have also been found to have higher blood levels of arachidonic acid-derived prostaglandins such as PGE2 and PGF2α.
-A systematic review of studies on diet and dysmenorrhea concluded from observational and clinical trials that a higher dietary ratio of omega-3 to omega-6 fatty acids and supplementation with omega-3 fatty acids are protective against dysmenorrhea by reducing pro-inflammatory prostaglandin formation. -, , ,
+A systematic review of studies on diet and dysmenorrhea concluded from observational and clinical trials that a higher dietary ratio of omega-3 to omega-6 fatty acids and supplementation with omega-3 fatty acids are protective against dysmenorrhea by reducing proinflammatory prostaglandin formation.

 What to Tell the Family